-Amber Eltaieb is a bilingual licensed social worker, entrepreneur, and cross-cultural consultant with a proven ability to bridge cultures and build human-centered solutions.
-With a dual degree in Public Administration and International Relations from the American University of Sharjah, a Master of Social Work from NYU, and extensive post-graduate training, she merges academic rigor with real-world expertise.
-Her advanced training spans trauma recovery, family therapy, and organizational transformation, equipping her to develop innovative strategies that drive systemic change.
+Amber Eltaieb is a bilingual licensed social worker, entrepreneur, and cross-cultural strategist whose work spans four continents and multiple sectors.
+With a dual degree in Public Administration and International Relations from the American University of Sharjah, a Master of Social Work from NYU, and advanced post-graduate training in trauma recovery, family therapy, and organizational transformation, she merges academic depth with real-world impact.

 Education & Post Graduate Training